 En 114 ab.
 Shakespeare.
-9 units (3-0-6); second term.
+9 units (3-0-6); offered by announcement.
+Not open to freshmen.
 A close study of Shakespeare's plays with an emphasis on his language, dramatic structures, characters, and themes.
 Each term will concentrate on a detailed consideration of three or four of Shakespeare's major plays.
 The first term is not a prerequisite for the second.
-Instructor: La Belle.
+Instructors: La Belle, Marneus.

 En 116.
 Milton and the Epic Tradition.
 9 units (3-0-6); third term.
 Epic poetry is a competitive and self-referential genre.
 Virgil imitates and revises Homer, Dante makes Virgil his guide through hell and most of purgatory before leaving him behind, and Milton transforms the entire epic tradition.
 Since Milton's engagement with and criticism of the epic are essential elements of Paradise Lost and Paradise Regained, we will focus on his dialogue with Homer, Virgil, and Dante and their differing conceptions of heroism.
 Instructor: Pigman.
-Not offered 2008-09.
+Not offered 2007-08.